BLS Social Sciences Concentration

 - Explain the interconnections, differences, and interdependence among the social sciences.

 - Read, evaluate, and interpret research in the social sciences.

 - Communicate clearly and effectively in an appropriate professional style.

-Minimum of 30 credits above the 100 level as provided below.
+Minimum of 30 credits as listed below.

 - BLS Social Sciences Foundation Courses